-Energy stocks push Wall Street higher; tech weighs

-(Reuters) - Wall Street rose on Friday boosted by higher oil prices after the OPEC agreed to a modest increase in output, but a drop in technology stocks capped gains.
+Dow set to snap 8-day losing run as oil climbs

+The benchmark Brent crude jumped $1.83 to $74.88 a barrel, following three days of losses, after OPEC agreed to modest crude output increases to compensate for losses in production at a time of rising global demand.

+Exxon Mobil rose 2.4 percent and Chevron gained 2.7 percent, lending the biggest boost to the S&P 500 and the Dow.
+The S&P energy index was up 2.9 percent, eyeing its best day in nearly a month.

-U.S. President Donald Trump threatened to impose a 20 percent tariff on all European Union car imports, a month after the administration launched a probe into whether auto imports pose a national security threat.
+U.S. President Donald Trump, in his latest move, threatened to impose a 20 percent tariff on all European Union car imports, a month after the administration launched a probe into whether auto imports pose a threat to national security.

 This adds to worries about the China-U.S. trade spat which escalated earlier this week after Trump threatened to impose tariffs on $200 billion of Chinese imports and Beijing vowed to retaliate.